Weekly study3 hours

 Discover key moments in American history after the Civil War

 American history is vast and complex.
-Through this course you will explore some of its key moments - examining domestic history and foreign relations.
+Through this 3-week course, you will explore some of its key moments - examining domestic history and foreign relations.

 You will investigate the background to the modern history of the United States, including the Civil War, Reconstruction, segregation and the black experience, and US expansion and foreign policy into the 19th century.